Ontario Highway 35: Designation and paving

 Beginning in 1954, several bypasses were constructed around the towns and villages along the route.

 The first of these was in Minden, bypassing the old route along the Bobcaygeon Road and South Water Street.

 This was followed by the bypassing of Fenelon Falls in 1955.
 Highway 35 followed present day Kawartha Lakes Road 121 and Kawartha Lakes Road 8 into and out of the village until the Seventh Concession Line was paved and the highway rerouted onto it.

 In 1956, Newcastle and Orono were bypassed and Highway 35 connected directly to the then eastern terminus of Highway 401 west of the village.
 The former route is now Durham Regional Road 19.

 Work also began that year to rebuild the highway north to Lindsay, as well as on the Lindsay Bypass.

 Prior to the opening of the bypass, Highway 35 followed Lindsay Street to Kent Street and jogged northwest along William Street and Colborne Street.
 It then followed today's Kawartha Lakes Road 4 north and west to the current intersection with Highway 35.

 This routing became Highway 35B when the bypass opened on October 10, 1958.

 In the 1960s, the route through Pontypool (now known as John Street) was bypassed.

 Highway 35 north of Coboconk, showcasing the fall display.
 Shadow and Silver lakes are visible.

 Prior to 2007, the highway was extensively rehabilitated between Kawartha Lakes Road 121, near Fenelon Falls and Highway 118 in Carnarvon.
 This included widening the highway for a third passing lane, as well as the resurfacing of several sections.

 On the day before Remembrance Day, 2009, the section of Highway 35 between Lindsay and Norland was renamed the Midland Regiment Commemorative Highway, in honour of veterans of World War II.
 Signs are placed along the highway at regular intervals to acknowledge the designation.

 On April 25, 2012, four bridges along the highway were renamed in memory of police officers killed in the line of duty: The Constable Randall F. Skidmore Bridge over the Trent–Severn Waterway in Rosedale; the Constable Eric Nystedt Bridge over the Gull River in Moore Falls; and the Corporal James Smith Bridge and Detective Sergeant Lorne J. Chapitis Bridge between Miners Bay and Minden.

 Future

 The MTO is currently performing an environmental assessment on Highway 35 between the Highway 115 split and Lindsay, in preparation for a four-lane expansion.

 In 2009, the provincial government of Dalton McGuinty promised to widen Highway 7/35 near Lindsay.

-Work began later that year to widen the bridge over the Scugog River to accommodate a four lane cross section.
+Work began later that year to widen the bridge over the Scugog River to accommodate a four-lane cross section.

-A detailed design report was submitted in late 2021 to move forward with the widening, which is scheduled to begin in 2023.
+A detailed design report was submitted in late 2021 to move forward with the widening, which was scheduled to begin in 2023.